CoBrALab/RABIES/README.md

                         cleaned timeseries. (default: None)
 ```

+## Outputs

+Important outputs from analysis will be found in the analysis_datasink present in the provided output folder:
+- **analysis_datasink**: Includes outputs specific to the anatomical preprocessing workflow
+    - group_ICA_dir: complete output from MELODIC ICA, which includes a HTML report for visualization
+    - group_IC_file: MELODIC ICA output file with the ICA components
+    - DR_data_file: dual regression outputs in the form of a .pkl file which contains a 2D numpy array of component number by voxel number
+    - DR_nii_file: dual regression outputs in the form of a .nii file which contains all component 3D maps concatenated into a single .nii file, where the component numbers correspond to the provided template ICA file
+    - matrix_data_file: .pkl file which contains a 2D numpy array representing the whole-brain correlation matrix.
+If using parcellation, the row/column ROI indices are in increasing number of the atlas label number
+    - matrix_fig: .png file offered for visualization which represent the correlation matrix
+    - seed_correlation_maps: nifti files with voxelwise correlation maps for all provided seeds for seed-based FC

 # Acknowledgments

 **Acknowledging RABIES:** We currently ask users to acknowledge the usage of this software by citing the Github page.